NSIRLConnection/ANProgressStepper/README.md

 ## Description

-ANProgressStepper is a simple control that shows numbered circles with different background colours to provide the user with feedback on their progress through a multi-step process.
+ANProgressStepper is a stepped progress indicator control that shows numbered circles with different background colours to provide the user with feedback on their progress through a multi-step process.

 ## Screenshots